Ramesh Aravind: Public speaking

 Ramesh Aravind is also known for his work as a motivational speaker.
 A message in his voice was used as ringtone urging voters to vote in 2023 Assembly elections over Jio, Airtel platforms because of his noncontroversial and neutral image.
 He was chosen as Brand Ambassador for Bengaluru Gold Shopping Festival - Edition 2 in 2023.

 Television

 Ramesh Aravind has hosted the following shows: His show Weekend with Ramesh involves him inviting some of the prominent personalities from Karnataka to talk about their personal and professional lives.
 His show Weekend With Ramesh Season 5 is streaming on Zee Kannada.
 Dr. Ramesh Aravind turns as "Master-Mind" or Maha Guru for the show Mahanati (2024) telecasting every weekend in Zee Kannada channel.
 His inspirational speeches, and activities & other constant supporting abilities are appreciated by audience.

-Awards
+Awards and accolades

 Ramesh Aravind has won awards for his acting, directing and writing.
 He was awarded an honorary doctorate degree by Rani Channamma University for his contribution to cinema.
 In the year 2022, he was awarded the Dr. Shivarama Karanth Award for his work as an actor, director and resource person.